kudobuilder/operators/repository/cassandra/3.11/docs/multidatacenter.md

 ## Kubernetes cluster prerequisites

-At this time, KUDO Cassandra needs a single Kubernetes cluster spanning all the datacenters.
-A Cassandra cluster running on two or more Kubernetes clusters is not supported at the moment
+### Naming

+In a multi-datacenter setup, a Cassandra cluster is formed by combining multiple Cassandra datacenters.
+Cassandra datacenters can either run in a single Kubernetes cluster that is spanning multiple physical datacenters, or in multiple Kubernetes clusters, each one in a different physical datacenter.
+All instances of Cassandra have to have the same name.
+This is achieved by using the same instance name or by setting the `OVERRIDE_CLUSTER_NAME` parameter.

 ### Node labels